20293 Blog 1200×675

 • Vitamin E: Nuts, seeds, green leafy vegetables, salmon, avocado.

-For those who do not normally consume most of these foods, it might seem like a daunting task to start.
-However, the key is varying your sources of each nutrient and being consistent with healthy eating over the long-term.
+If you don’t normally consume most of these foods, it might seem like a daunting task to start.
+However, the key is varying your sources of each nutrient and being consistent with healthy eating over the long term.
 As athletes, an added benefit is that many of these foods will help with performance and recovery as well.

 Herbal Supplements

-What else can we do to implement an extra layer of nutritional protection?
+What else can you do to implement an extra layer of nutritional protection?
 Herbs such as echinacea, garlic, turmeric/curcumin, oregano, and green tea catechins have been used for many years as natural health remedies.
-They contain potent antioxidants and phenols which can support the body’s natural defenses and restore balance to the gut microbiome.
-Using these in home cooking and meal preparation is a great way to begin adding them into a nutrition program.
-Additionally, colostrum has been shown to fortify the body with vitamins, minerals, and enzymes, to not only support the immune system but also promote a healthy gut lining.
+They contain potent antioxidants and phenols that support your body’s natural defenses and restore balance to your gut microbiome.
+Using these in home cooking and meal preparation is a great way to add them to your diet.
+Additionally, colostrum has been shown to fortify the body with vitamins, minerals, and enzymes that support your immune system and promote a healthy gut lining.

 Medicinal mushrooms, which have become increasingly popular recently, are another stellar option for a nutritional immune boost.
-Used in eastern medicine for thousands of years, their list of health benefits is actually quite lengthy.
-More specifically, Chaga mushrooms are an antioxidant powerhouse which help ward off free radicals and inflammation.
+Used in Eastern medicine for thousands of years, their list of health benefits is extensive.
+More specifically, Chaga mushrooms are an antioxidant powerhouse that ward off free radicals and inflammation.
 Other friendly fungi include Reishi, Turkey Tail, and Cordyceps.
-These mushrooms are not of the psychedelic variety and are not meant to be eaten raw or whole, but rather in powder form.
 Popular methods of consumption include mushroom coffees, teas, and protein/superfood shake mixes.

-Now that we have our nutrition in check, our herbal cabinet stocked, and our chaga mushroom coffee poured, it is time to explore other areas which may be having a deleterious effect on our immune squadron.
-Maintaining a healthy lifestyle is the single most important step you can take to naturally keep your immune system functioning efficiently.
-If we think of our immune system as aerodynamic efficiency in cycling, the following will determine how much drag we have:
+Maintaining a healthy lifestyle is the single most important step you can take to keep your immune system functioning efficiently.
+If you think of your immune system as aerodynamic efficiency in cycling, the following will determine how much drag you have:

 Sleep

-Experts recommend a range of 7-9 hours for ideal restoration of the body.
-Even a single night without sleep (or poor sleep), can negatively impact the body’s ability to fight off pathogens, bacteria, viruses, etc. Having a consistent sleep schedule helps to maintain a balanced circadian rhythm (or body clock) so that we get more restful sleep.
+Experts recommend a range of 7-9 hours for ideal body restoration.
+Even a single night without sleep (or poor sleep) can negatively impact your body’s ability to fight off pathogens, bacteria, viruses, etc. Having a consistent sleep schedule maintains a balanced circadian rhythm (your body’s natural clock) so that you get more restful sleep.
 Do not make the mistake of underestimating this factor!

 Exercise